akka/akka-persistence-r2dbc/docs/src/main/paradox/migration-guide.md

 ### Configuration file changes
-The configuration file structure has changed in an incompatible way (to make room for the H2 dialect), an existing project using postgres or yugabyte will need the following changes to its config:
+The configuration file structure has changed in an incompatible way (to make room for the H2 dialect), an existing project using Postgres or Yugabyte will need the following changes to its config:

 Remove `akka.persistence.r2dbc.dialect` from the config if present